RePro3D-Praxisproject/repro3d-backend/README.md

 ## Running the Services

-You can run the project at the same time
+You can run all services the same time :
 ```
 mvn spring-boot:run
 ```